RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 Any issued certificates that have not expired, shall be revoked and a final long term CRL with a nextUpdate time past the validity period of all issued certificates shall be generated.
 This final CRL shall be available for all relying parties until the validity period of all issued certificates has past.
-Once the last CRL has been issued, the private signing key(s) of the CA to be terminated will be destroyed.
+Once the last CRL has been issued, the private signing key(s) of the CA to be terminated will be destroyed or taken offline, designated as “not in use”, and protected as stipulated in 5.1.2.1.

 Prior to CA termination, the CA shall provide archived data to an archive facility as specified in the CPS.
 As soon as possible, the CA will advise all other organizations to which it has issued certificates of its termination, using an agreed-upon method of communication specified in the CPS.